-SCENARIO OBSERVATIONS P1 Power generated from landfill gas This alternative is not applicable as the CERs undertaken without being registered as CDM are the only source of revenues which amortizes project activity. the investments in the LFG collection system and electricity generation.
+SCENARIO OBSERVATIONS P1 Power generated from landfill gas This alternative is not applicable.
+Despite of undertaken without being registered as CDM the incomes from the electricity sale, the project project activity. is not financially attractive and the CERs revenues are an additional income which amortizes the investments in the LFG collection system and electricity generation (please, refer to STEP 2 of the Additionality Assessment).
 P2 Existing or construction of a new on-site or This alternative is not applicable because using off-site fossil fuel fired cogeneration plant. fossil fuel is not the best alternative, once LFG is available and in abundance in the landfill.
 Moreover, BIOPAR Soluções Ambientais Ltda. core business is energetic use of the landfill gas.
 P3 Existing or construction of a new on-site or This alternative is not applicable because LFG off-site renewable based cogeneration plant. can be fired directly to generate electricity and there is no need for heat in Ventura landfill.
 Moreover, BIOPAR Soluções Ambientais Ltda. core business is energetic use of the landfill gas.
 P4 Existing or construction of a new on-site or This alternative is not applicable because LFG off-site fossil fuel fired captive power plant. can be fired directly to generate electricity and there is no need for heat in Ventura landfill.
 Moreover, BIOPAR Soluções Ambientais Ltda. core business is energetic use of the landfill gas.
 P5 Existing or construction of a new on-site or This alternative is not applicable because off-site renewable based captive power plant.
 Ventura landfill has enough gas to generate more electricity than is consumed internally.
 P6 Existing and/or new grid-connected power This alternative is applicable to the project plants. activity.
 Electricity could be consumed from the grid if no power generation occurred.